pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

         ax.set_title(f"Bootstrap Distribution for Expected:\n{col}")
 ```

+These plots show how under (MCAR) the parameter estimates of our multivariate normal distribution are quite robust to varying degrees of missing data.
+It's an instructive exercise to attempt a similar simulation exercise under alternative missing data regimes.

++++

 ## Bayesian Imputation

 Next we'll apply bayesian methods to the same problem.
 But here we'll see direct imputation of the missing values using the posterior predictive distribution.